api3dao/signed-api/packages/signed-api/README.md

 #### `cache` _(optional)_

-Configures the cache for the API endpoints.
+Configures the cache (specifically caching headers) for the API endpoints using the GET HTTP method.

-Defaults to no cache.
+Defaults to no cache (no headers).

 ##### `type`

 The type of the cache.
 Options:

-- `browser` - Uses the browser cache.
+- `browser` - Sets the standard `cache-control: max-age=XYZ` header.
-- `cdn` - Uses the CDN cache.
-The CDN network needs to support `cdn-cache-control` header.
+- `cdn` - Similar to `browser` cache, but also sets the `cdn-cache-control` to the same value as `cache-control`.
+  Setting both headers is necessary to support CDNs which do not support `cdn-cache-control` header.

 ##### `maxAgeSeconds`